Dear Members,

 The Information Technology department serves as the backbone of NFL's digital

-transformation journey, enabling organization to achieve operational excellence, enhance
+transformation journey, enabling organization to achieve operational excellence, boost

 productivity, and meet the evolving needs of the industry.